 Notes

-• Store these vegan tahini chocolate chip cookies in an airtight container in the fridge for up to five days or freeze them for up to six months.
+- Store these cookies in an airtight container in the fridge for up to five days or freeze them for up to three months.

 Nutrition